Leo Minor: Characteristics

-Notable features
+Features

 Stars

 There are only three stars in the constellation brighter than magnitude 4.5, and 37 stars with a magnitude brighter than 6.5.
 Leo Minor does not have a star designated Alpha because Baily erred and allocated a Greek letter to only one star, Beta.
 It is unclear whether he intended to give 46 Leonis Minoris a Bayer designation, as he recognized Beta and 46 Leonis Minoris as of the appropriate brightness in his catalogue.
 He died before revising his proofs, which might explain this star's omission.

 At magnitude 3.8, the brightest star in Leo Minor is an orange giant of spectral class K0III named 46 Leonis Minoris or Praecipua; its colour is evident when seen through binoculars.
 Situated 95 ly from Earth, it has around 32 times the luminosity and is 8.5 times the size of the Sun.
 It was also catalogued and named as o Leonis Minoris by Johann Elert Bode, which has been misinterpreted as Omicron Leonis Minoris.
 More confusion occurred with its proper name Praecipua, which appears to have been originally applied to 37 Leonis Minoris in the 1814 Palermo Catalogue of Giuseppe Piazzi, who mistakenly assessed the latter star as the brighter.
 This name was later connected by Allen with 46 Leonis Minoris—an error perpetuated by subsequent astronomers.
 The original "Praecipua", 37 Leonis Minoris, has an apparent magnitude of 4.69, but is a distant yellow supergiant of spectral type G2.5IIa and absolute magnitude of −1.84, around 578 ly distant.